apache/seatunnel-website/README.md

 ## Branch
-dev is the development branch.
-For all modifications, please fork first, and then proceed on the dev branch.
+main is the default branch.
+For all modifications, please fork first, and then proceed on the main branch.
 ```
 master
-dev #development branch
+main #default branch
 asf-site   #The official environment of asf-site official website is accessed through https://seatunnel.apache.org
 asf-staging #The asf-staging official website test environment is accessed through https://seatunnel.staged.apache.org
 ```